 Applying for properties

 Consumer Affairs Victoria has detailed information about Starting a Tenancy which includes preparing an application, calculating rent and discrimination in renting.

-You may be asked to provide the details of a contact person at the University as a course co-ordinator.
+You may be asked to provide the details of a contact person at the university such as a course co-ordinator.
 This practice is not appropriate because:

 - Many newly-arrived students searching for housing before semester start will neither have enrolled, nor had any contact with their lecturers/course co-ordinators.

 You may prefer to provide evidence that you will be a student at The University of Melbourne e.g. a copy of your letter of offer.

 Types of agreements